 Global Powers of Luxury Goods 2021

 The pandemic was the catalyst for change as luxury goods companies adopted new paradigms of value creation.
-As they seek new ways to connect with their customers, they are changing their approach and mindset by incorporating sustainability and digitalisation into their long-term strategies, to align with consumers’ demands and new regulatory requirements.
+As they seek new ways to connect with their customers, they are changing their approach and mindset by incorporating sustainability and digitalization into their long-term strategies, to align with consumers’ demands and new regulatory requirements.

 Over the past year and a half, consumers and companies have been adapting to a new way of living and their outlook on luxury goods may be undergoing change.
 There is growing awareness of environmental concerns and the need for sustainability in how goods are produced and used.
 Luxury goods companies are responding positively by focusing more on sustainability in the design and production of luxury goods, and at the same time are accelerating the adoption of digital solutions to engage with consumers and deliver luxury shopping experiences using technology.
-Even though the industry is returning to live events and in-store sales, both sustainability and digitalisation now feature more prominently in their strategies for the future.
+Even though the industry is returning to live events and in-store sales, both sustainability and digitalization now feature more prominently in their strategies for the future.